digitalspring/whitepaper/whitepaper.md

 "mailbox", such that the peer doesn't need to advertize the queue but everyone knows where to find his mailbox right from the start.]
-The DHT would redundantly store any notifications for him until he retrieves them (or the TTL expires^[Since entries in the DHT have a maximum lifetime, notifications could get lost if the peer doesn't retrieve them in time.
+The DHT would redundantly store any notifications for him until he retrieves them (or their TTL expires^[Since entries in the DHT have a maximum lifetime, notifications could get lost if the peer doesn't retrieve them in time.
 A peer Carl trying to reach Bob while the latter is offline would therefore need to renew the notification in Bob's mailbox every